Archive for the ‘Necklift / Neck Lift / Platysmaplasty / Turkey Gobblers / Neck Bands’ Category

 Friday, July 3rd, 2009

 You didn’t mention what was most bothersome but I’m assuming its the banding in your neck.
-Botox/Dysport can help improve this banding and will last 3-6 months.
-Another way of doing this is by doing a minimally invasive facelift concentrating in the neck area along with doing some work under the chin to release the bands.
+Botox can help improve this banding and will last 3-6 months.
+Another way of doing this is by doing a minimally invasive nullconcentrating in the neck area along with doing some work under the chin to release the bands.
 This approach is more invasive and another way of improving the way your neck looks is by grafting fat throughout your neck.
 You have to have enough fat to graft into the area.
 Usually the abdomen or stomach area is the best area to get this fat.

 Dr Young is located in Bellevue near Seattle, Washington